Predictia/AQUA/docs/sphinx/source/fixer.rst

   This is useful when dealing with data that are not available for the whole period of interest or which are partially wrong.

 .. warning ::
     Recursive fixes (i.e. fixes of fixes) cannot be implemented yet.
-For example, it is not possibile to derive a variable from a derived variable
+For example, it is not possibile to derive a variable from a derived variable.

 .. _coord-fix: